michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.15 =
+- Fixed a bug that caused an undefined method warning in the admin notice class.

 = 3.8.14 - 2017/01/15 =
 - Added the `load()` methods to factory classes of post/page meta boxes, user/taxonomy meta.
 - (minor breaking change) Deprecated the parameter of the `load()` method of the widget factory class.